Let me paint a picture.

 Let us support initiatives that provide pads to girls (like the SisterPads)

-Until we have girls who’s skirts are blood stained because they have nothing to use, we can’t not fight, we can’t get comfortable.
+While we still have girls who’s skirts are blood stained because they have nothing to use, we can’t not fight, we can’t get comfortable.

 The blood does not stop flowing.